Understanding Closing Costs When Selling a House in Texas

 What are the typical closing costs when selling a house in Texas?

-In Texas, closing costs often include escrow funds, property taxes, title insurance, and title search fees.
-In addition, sellers may have to pay transfer taxes and real estate professional commissions.
+In Texas, closing costs include escrow funds, property taxes, title insurance, and search fees.
+Sellers may also have to pay transfer taxes and real estate professional commissions.
 Knowing these costs helps with budgeting.

 Who generally pays for closing costs during a home sale in Texas?

-Closing costs apply to both buyers and sellers in Texas.
-Buyers typically pay for mortgages, inspections, and loan origination fees, whereas sellers usually pay for real estate commissions and may contribute to title insurance.
-Negotiating these details with the buyer is critical.
+Both buyers and sellers in Texas pay closing costs.
+Mortgages, inspections, and loan origination fees are paid by buyers, while sellers pay real estate commissions and title insurance.
+Negotiating these issues with the buyer is crucial.

 How can homeowners estimate their closing costs when selling in Texas?